 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-MuleSoft, headquartered in the US, currently does not report specific carbon emissions data for the latest year, as indicated by the absence of emissions figures.
-However, as a current subsidiary of Salesforce, Inc., MuleSoft's climate commitments and initiatives are influenced by its parent company's sustainability strategies.
+MuleSoft, headquartered in the US, currently does not have specific carbon emissions data available for the most recent year.
+However, as a current subsidiary of Salesforce, Inc., MuleSoft's climate commitments and initiatives are closely aligned with those of its parent company.
 Salesforce has set ambitious targets to reduce its carbon footprint, which include commitments to the Science Based Targets initiative (SBTi) and participation in various climate initiatives such as the Carbon Disclosure Project (CDP) and the RE100.
-These initiatives aim to drive significant reductions in greenhouse gas emissions across their operations.
-While specific reduction targets for MuleSoft are not detailed, the cascading of climate commitments from Salesforce suggests a robust framework for addressing climate change.
-Salesforce has made pledges to achieve net-zero emissions across its entire value chain, which includes Scope 1, 2, and 3 emissions.
-In summary, while MuleSoft does not provide specific emissions data or reduction targets, it aligns with the broader climate commitments of Salesforce, focusing on sustainability and carbon reduction initiatives.
+These initiatives aim to drive significant reductions in greenhouse gas emissions across all scopes, including Scope 1, 2, and 3 emissions.
+While specific reduction targets for MuleSoft are not detailed, the cascading of climate commitments from Salesforce indicates a strong focus on sustainability and climate action.
+Salesforce has made substantial pledges to achieve net-zero emissions and is actively working towards these goals, which reflect a broader industry trend towards accountability and transparency in carbon management.
+In summary, while MuleSoft does not currently report specific emissions data, its climate commitments are influenced by the robust sustainability framework established by Salesforce, positioning the company within a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents